rubenerd/rubenerd.com/content/page/archives.md

 layout: page
 title: "Archives"
 ---
-*Rubenerd* has 5,500+ posts and podcast entries, sorted into the below categories.
-They deserve an overhaul, one of these days.
+*Rubenerd* has more than 5,000 posts and podcast entries spread over 13+ years.
+This is how you can view them all, somewhat less tediously, than using the pagination links on the home page.

-<h3 id="category">Posts by category</h3>
+<h3 id="category">Posts by main category</h3>

 * [Anime](/anime/), now rarely added to, but I used to be a good little weeb
 * [Hardware](/hardware/), computers, servers, phones, jaffle irons